Hastings, Nebraska

-Hastings is a city and the county seat of Adams County, Nebraska, United States.
-The population was 25,152 at the 2020 census.
+Hastings is a city in and the county seat of Adams County, Nebraska, United States.
+The population was 25,152 at the 2020 census, making it the 8th most populous city in Nebraska.

 Edwin Perkins invented Kool-Aid in Hastings in 1927; the town celebrates the invention with the Kool-Aid Days festival every August.

-During World War II, Hastings operated the largest Naval Ammunition Depot in the United States.
+During World War II, Hastings operated the largest Naval Ammunition Depot in the United States, and for this reason was awarded the distinction of American World War II Heritage City by the National Park Service in 2023.

 History

 Settlement

 Hastings was founded in 1872 at the intersection of the Burlington and Missouri River Railroad and the St. Joseph and Denver City Railroad.
 It was named for Colonel D. T. Hastings of the St. Joseph and Grand Island Railroad, who was instrumental in building the railroad through Adams County.
-The area was previously open plain: the Donner party passed through on its way to California in 1846 and a pioneer cemetery marker in Hastings bears an inscription taken from Tamsen Donner's journal: "The country between the Blue and the Platte is beautiful beyond compare.
+The area was previously open plain: the Donner Party passed through on its way to California in 1846 and a pioneer cemetery marker in Hastings bears an inscription taken from Tamsen Donner's journal: "The country between the Blue and the Platte is beautiful beyond compare.
 Never have I seen so varied a country so suitable to cultivation."
 In the 1870s, railroads lured European immigrants to the new state of Nebraska with advertisements.
-Hastings' first settlers were English, from Liverpool, and were quickly joined by other English, Irish, Germans, Danes, and Germans from Russia.
+Hastings' first settlers were English, from Liverpool, and were quickly joined by other English, Irish, Germans, Danes, and Germans from Russia, along with settlers from Midwestern and Northeastern states.

 Between 1872 and 1880, when the population had grown to 2,800, Hastings was a boomtown.
 Settlers first built sod houses, dugouts, and shanties, then houses and stores.
-The city was incorporated in April 1874, and in September 1878, after a five-year Great County Seat War, the county seat was transferred to Hastings from Juniata.
+The city was incorporated in April 1874, and in September 1878, after a five-year county seat war, the county seat was transferred to Hastings from Juniata.
 However, a fire in 1879 destroyed 33 buildings downtown.
 The city was rebuilt between 1880 and 1890 in fireproof materials and in a more planned fashion, with characteristically ornate Victorian buildings, many designed by Charles C. Rittenhouse, the first practicing architect in Adams County and also mayor for ten years.
 Thanks to the railroads, the city enjoyed great prosperity during the Gilded Age.
 The population grew to 13,500.
 This period of expansion ended with the drought and agricultural depression of the 1890s; the town's population fell to 7,000 and would not reach 15,000 until 1930.

 African Americans have lived in Hastings since the 1860s.
 In 1876, Horace G. Newsom started the first Black-owned newspaper in Nebraska.